Accessibility Reports and Multi-Year Plans

 Commitment to Accessibility

 YRDSB is committed to providing inclusive and accessible learning and working environments that support the four core principles of the AODA: integration, equality of opportunity, dignity and independence.
-These principles are aligned with the principles of the Board of Trustee’s Multi-Year Strategic Plan and the Director’s Action Plan.
+These principles are aligned with the principles of the Board of Trustee’s Multi-Year Strategic Plan and the District Action Plan.

 We are committed to continual improvement in access to Board programs, services, and facilities, and to fostering a culture of accessibility within all areas of the Board.
 We are guided in our work by YRDSB Accessibility Policy #407, the Multi-Year Accessibility Plan, and the Accessibility Advisory Committee.

-The YRDSB Multi-Year Accessibility Plan (MYAP) 2020-2025 outlines measures the Board is taking to remove and prevent barriers to accessibility, and meet the requirements of the AODA in the areas of
+The YRDSB Multi-Year Accessibility Plan (MYAP) 2020-2025 outlines measures the Board is taking to remove and prevent barriers to accessibility, and to meet the requirements of the AODA in the areas of

 - policy, planning and reporting;